-- + Errors or uncertainties due to uncertainties in the clocks of the Src and Dst hosts. - + Errors or uncertainties due to the difference between 'wire time' and 'host time'.
+- + Errors or uncertainties due to uncertainty in the clock of the Src host. - + Errors or uncertainties due to the difference between 'wire time' and 'host time'. - + Errors or uncertainties due to time required by the Dst to receive the packet from the Src and send the corresponding response.